How To Bleach Leather (Without Destroying It)

 Step 2: Wipe The Solution

-Let the mixture cool off before starting.
-Then, use a clean and soft cloth to apply the oxalic acid solution on the surface of the leather.
+Let the mixture cool down.
+Then, using a clean and soft cloth, apply the oxalic acid solution to the surface of the leather.
 Wipe the solution gently and try not to put too much pressure.
 Just use a thin coating of the solution thoroughly on the leather’s surface.

 Step 3: Let The Solution Dry

 Wait for at least 10 minutes and check if the oxalic acid solution has dried.
-Now, observe how much the color of the leather has lightened up.
-Does it meet your desired result?
+Now, observe how much the color of your leather has lightened up.
+Is it the result you wanted?
 Great!
 You’re done with the process.

 However, if the shade has only slightly lightened, you can apply another coating of the solution and wait another 10 minutes.